 special XML-based format that stores your widgets as a tree.

 You can either load these files at runtime, or have them

 translated to a programming language such as C++ or Python.

-Many people like to use Qt Designer together with Python because it is a dynamic language that lends itself well to rapid prototyping.
-The easiest way to combine the two is via the PyQt bindings.
+Many people like to use Qt Designer together with Python because it is a very productive programming language.
+The easiest way to combine the two is via PyQt or PySide6.
 To install PyQt, simply enter the following on the command line:

-python3 -m venv venv source venv/bin/activate # or "call venv\Scripts\activate.bat" on Windows python3 -m pip install PyQt5
+python3 -m venv venv source venv/bin/activate # or "call venv\Scripts\activate.bat" on Windows python3 -m pip install PyQt6

 (This assumes you have Python 3 installed.)